AntoineRondelet/libsnark-playground/README.md

     - An assignment for the R1CS: `r1cs_variable_assignment<FieldT> values;` (where `r1cs_variable_assignment` is defined as a vector of elements in the field F, see: `using r1cs_variable_assignment = std::vector<FieldT>;`in file `libsnark/relations/constraint_satisfaction_problems/r1cs/r1cs.hpp`)
     - A R1CS object: `r1cs_constraint_system<FieldT> constraint_system;`

-Note: The code gives us details on how primary and auxiliary input are stored on the protoboard
+**Note:** The implementation of the protoboard class gives us details on how primary and auxiliary input are stored on the protoboard.
+In fact, we can see that:
 ```
 template<typename FieldT>
 r1cs_variable_assignment<FieldT> protoboard<FieldT>::full_variable_assignment() const